 When it comes to foodstuffs, people’s IBS symptoms can vary from person to person.
 Some may have adverse effects to items that other people can tolerate well and vice versa.
 However, alcohol is a particularly common trigger.

-So to help, we’ve pulled together some information about alcohol and your IBS, including the best drinks to have…
+So to help, we’ve pulled together some information about IBS and alcohol, including the best alcohol for those with IBS…

 So, Why Does Alcohol Trigger Your IBS?

 Research into the effects alcohol has on the body is well documented and vast, from low-mood and anxiety to liver problems.